-Pants, Skirts, Shorts
+Pants.
+Skirts.
+Shorts

-- Should be of a dark or neutral color (such as khaki, black, brown, gray, or navy blue) and sit at the natural waistline - No blue jeans, athletic pants/shorts, sweatpants, jeggings, leggings, or skinny pants

-- Shorts must reach the fingertips when standing - Skirts must come to the middle of the knee when seated and standing
+- Pants should fit comfortably and be clean and free of designs, rips, stains, or tears - No joggers, leggings/jeggings, sweatpants, or athletic uniforms will be allowed - Shorts must reach the fingertips when standing - Skirts must come to the middle of the knee when seated and standing